 Each Capstone project will be defended to a committee of three members.
-You will select this committee with the consultation of your adviser.
+You will select this committee with the consultation of your advisor.
 Two of your three committee members must be from the Department of Public Policy and Administration.
 Your third member may be someone from outside the department or university.
 The capstone defense may be conducted in person or virtually, depending on what is most convenient for the student and committee.

 Capstone 801, 802, 803, and 804 will be available in the Fall, Spring, and Summer.
 You must enroll in all four courses to be eligible for graduation.
-Your Capstone adviser will give you recommendations as to when you should enroll in each Capstone course.
-Make sure you enroll in correct Capstone course associated with the correct faculty member.
+Your Capstone advisor will give you recommendations as to when you should enroll in each Capstone course.
+Make sure you enroll in the correct Capstone course associated with the correct faculty member.

 Students must successfully pass DPA 705 before they can take DPA 801 and/or 802.
-Under the recommendation of their Capstone Adviser, students must have taken an appropriate methods course to enroll in DPA 803 and/ 804.
+Under the recommendation of their Capstone Advisor, students must have taken an appropriate methods course to enroll in DPA 803 and/ 804.

 Starting Fall 2016, students must formally defend a Capstone prospectus after completing DPA 802.
-The prospectus is essentially a document that details the purpose of the study and a plan to carry out the study.
-By successfully completing DPA 801 and 802 students should have the majority of the work completed for the prospectus defense; however, you will need to consult with your Capstone Adviser for details on getting your prospectus ready for a formal defense.
+The prospectus is essentially a document that details the purpose of the study and a plan to carry out that study.
+By successfully completing DPA 801 and 802 students should have the majority of the work completed for the prospectus defense; however, you will need to consult with your Capstone Advisor for details on getting your prospectus ready for a formal defense.
 All committee members must sign off on your project before you will be eligible to enroll in DPA 803.

 The following represents the main administration and methods courses for the DPA program.